Banner

 The problem: we don’t know where products are

 Reverse logistics is the system that collects used products so they can be repaired, reused, or recycled.
 It is a key part of the circular economy.
 But there is a major challenge.
 Companies often do not know when products will return, where they are located, or what condition they are in.
-Imagine trying to plan transport and remanufacturing without knowing what will arrive tomorrow.
+Imagine trying to plan transport and recycling without knowing what will arrive tomorrow.
 This kind of uncertainty makes reverse logistics both expensive and inefficient.

 A human-centric digital twin of the reverse logistics system